sagemath/trac_to_gh/Issue 2233.md

 # Issue 2233: [with patch] "valuation too large" in padics on 64bit

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2233

 Original creator: wjp